 This process of sampling a dry material to compare to compare the dry reading to other readings of the same material should be done for each different material being tested on the job, each time you are at a new jobsite.
 Also, if you are testing for moisture in both interior and exterior environments, take reference readings for materials in both areas.
 The reason for this is that different materials might reach their equilibrium moisture content at different levels depending on the humidity of the environment.
 The humidity may change slightly from one jobsite to the next, and greatly from interior to exterior environments.

 Additionally, for restoration work, you may want to perform the reference reading daily, as the ambient humidity of a structure will change as dry out efforts progress.

 Another way to use the reference scale is as a quick “wet or dry” indicator for materials.
 On some analog moisture meters, the display has a color-coded indicator.
 For example, on the TechScan pinless meter, the colored sections are:

 Green.
-Indicates relatively low moisture.
+This color indicates relatively low moisture.

 Although these readings are relative, when a meter response is extremely high, that is a good indication the material is moisture-compromised.

-Overall, while the reference scale is not a precise scale for measuring moisture in any specific material, it’s versatility in being able to allow you to get a qualitative measurement in many different materials makes it highly useful for professionals who work with a variety of materials on the job, such as restoration experts or building inspectors.
+Overall, while the reference scale is not a precise scale for measuring moisture in any specific material, its versatility in being able to allow you to get a qualitative measurement in many different materials makes it highly useful for professionals who work with a variety of materials on the job, such as restoration experts or building inspectors.